 Interestingly, millennials are the only generation that believe student loans are more stressful than credit card debt.
 They are twice as likely to say student loans are the most stressful type of debt than respondents ages 35 and up.

 We know from our 2019 Millennial Home Buyer Survey that the majority of millennials believe homeownership is part of the American Dream, but student loans and credit card debt might prevent millennials from realizing that dream.
+Sell concessions, home buyer rebates, and flat fee real estate agents can help millennial home buyers and sellers, but homeownership just isn’t feasible for many millennials.

 41% of millennials with credit card debt say their credit card debt has prevented them from making a major life purchase, more than any other generation.
 Millennials are facing new financial challenges previous generations haven’t experienced.